-Amounts to be received related to substantive, performance-based milestones in research and development arrangements under the agreement will be recognized upon receipt.
-Future product royalty income related to the agreement will be recognized as the related products are sold and amounts are payable to the Company.
+Amounts the Company may receive, if any, related to substantive, performance-based milestones in research and development arrangements under the agreement will be recognized upon receipt.
+Future product royalty income related to the agreement, if any, will be recognized as the related products are sold and amounts are payable to the Company.

-• Service Revenues - In 2011, the Company entered into an agreement to provide development services to a third party.
+- Development service revenues In 2011, the Company entered into an agreement to provide development services to a third party.
 Under this agreement, the Company earns revenue equal to costs incurred for outside expenses related to the development services provided, plus actual direct internal labor costs (including the cost of employee benefits), plus an overhead markup of the direct internal labor costs incurred.
 Revenue is recognized in the period in which the Company incurs the related costs.
-During the three months ended March 31, 2013 and 2012, the Company recorded service revenues of approximately \$154,000 and \$98,000, respectively, related to this agreement.
+During the nine months ended September 30, 2013 and 2012, the Company recorded development service revenues of \$268,114 and \$404,115, respectively, related to this agreement.
 From time to time, the Company may also perform development services for other third parties evidenced by either a development agreement or a purchase order.
-During the three months ended March 31, 2012, the Company recorded revenues totaling \$10,000 for such services.
+During the nine months ended September 30, 2012, the Company recorded revenues totaling \$10,000 for such services. - Other service revenues Other service revenues are comprised primarily of installation fees charged in connection with ClearPoint system installations and service agreement revenues.
+Typically, the Company will bill upfront for service agreements that have terms ranging from one to three years.
+These amounts are recognized as revenues ratably over the term of the related service agreement.